1 / 5

 Overview

-Picea glauca 'Conica' is a dwarf, conical cultivar of white spruce forming a dense, symmetrical cone without pruning.
-Growth rate is slow, averaging 2–4 inches (5–10 cm) per year; plants reach 6–8 feet (1.8–2.4 m) tall and 3–4 feet (0.9–1.2 m) wide in 25 years, with old specimens occasionally reaching 10–12 feet (3–3.7 m).
-Fine-textured needles are 0.25–0.5 inch (6–12 mm) long, soft to the touch, bright yellow-green when emerging in spring, transitioning to medium green by summer.
-Needles are densely packed on upward-angled branch tips.
-The cultivar is consistently conical from base to apex with no gaps or dominant leader visible from outside.
-Spider mites are a serious recurring pest, causing interior needle browning and drop that can disfigure the plant permanently in severe infestations; the dense foliage creates microhabitat favored by mites during hot, dry weather above 80°F (27°C).
+Picea glauca 'Conica' is a dwarf conical cultivar of white spruce that forms a dense symmetrical cone without pruning.
+Growth rate is slow at 2-4 inches (5-10 cm) per year; plants reach 6-8 feet (1.8-2.4 m) tall and 3-4 feet (0.9-1.2 m) wide in 25 years, with old specimens occasionally reaching 10-12 feet (3-3.7 m).
+Needles are 0.25-0.5 inch (6-12 mm), soft to the touch, and four-sided in cross-section, emerging bright yellow-green in spring and transitioning to medium green by summer.
+Needles are densely packed on upward-angled branch tips, producing a close-knit small-scale texture.
+The cultivar is consistently conical from base to apex without visible gaps or a dominant leader on the exterior.
+Spider mites are a serious recurring pest in this cultivar, causing interior needle browning and drop that can disfigure the plant permanently in severe infestations; the dense foliage creates microhabitat favored by mites during hot, dry weather above 80°F (27°C).
+'Conica' was discovered in 1904 near Lake Laggan, Alberta, Canada, as a chance seedling of the northern North American species.
+Non-toxic.
+Deer-resistant.

 Native Range

-The species Picea glauca is native to a broad band across northern North America from Alaska east to Newfoundland and south into the northern United States.
-The cultivar 'Conica' was discovered in 1904 near Lake Laggan, Alberta, Canada, as a chance seedling.Suggested Uses
+Species native to a broad band across northern North America from Alaska east to Newfoundland and south into the northern United States.
+Cultivar 'Conica' discovered in 1904 near Lake Laggan, Alberta, Canada, as a chance seedling.Suggested Uses

 Appearance